m2lines/nemo-spinup-evaluation/README.md

 This repository contains code for benchmarking the machine learning spin-up of ocean models.
 It is designed to pair with [Spinup-Forecast](https://github.com/m2lines/Spinup-Forecast), which provides the machine learning models for accelerating the spin-up process for NEMO/DINO.
 The goal of this evaluation is to assess the performance of the spin-up process in terms of stability and convergence.

+Spinup-Evaluation was developed to assess the DINO configuration of ocean model NEMO with a set of dedicated physsics-based metrics, but new metrics can be added to metrics.py to make it compatible with any ocean model.
+See [Adding New Metrics](#adding-new-metrics) for details.

+## Code Structure
 The evaluation is performed using the `main.py` script, which calls a set of metrics defined in the `metrics.py` file.
 The results are saved in a .txt file.

 The API is as follows: